DiamondLightSource/PuckBarcodeReader/docs/datamatrix-locator.md

 During the first stages of scanning a new image, the contour locator is run over the whole image.
 This will locate most of the barcodes in the image.
 These locations can then be used to determine the geometry of the sample holder and therefore which number slot each barcode likely occupies.

 Here, the contour locator algorithm will be demonstrated with a small image containing a single barcode.
-The first sep is to convert the image to grayscale:
+The first step is to convert the image to grayscale:

 ![Locator - Color Image](img/locator/1-color.jpg) ![Locator - Grayscale Image](img/locator/2-gray.jpg)